KimRuedasR/HR-Express-API/readme.md

 6. **Test**:

-   -Import ./hrManagement.postman_collection.json with Postman to test the CRUD operations for "Administradores" and "Empleados" entities.
+   - Import ./hrManagement.postman_collection.json with Postman to test the CRUD operations for "Administradores" and "Empleados" entities.

-   -POST operations and database autoincrement, create a new entity or modify routes for testing.
+   - POST operations and database autoincrement, create a new entity or modify routes for testing.

 ## Endpoints